layerlre/ADBWIFI/README.md

 in Android Studio: go to File → Settings  → Plugins → Install plugin from disk

 # How to use it
+1. Connect Android device and adb host computer to a common Wi-Fi network accessible to both.
+We have found that not all access points are suitable; you may need to use an access point whose firewall is configured properly to support adb.
+2. Connect the device with USB cable to host.
+3. Make sure adb is running in USB mode on host.
+4. in Android Studio: go to tool → android  → ADB WIFI → ADB WIFI (via usb)
 ![ADBWIFI](https://github.com/layerlre/ADBWIFI/blob/master/adbwifi.jpg?raw=true)